What the Right Diet Can Do for Your Asthma

 Foods That Can Trigger Asthma

-An allergic reaction can trigger asthma.
-This is why you should avoid certain foods if you have this chronic condition.
+An allergic reaction can trigger asthma, so if you have this chronic condition, you should avoid certain foods.
 Make sure to consult with your doctor first.

 Common Allergens